jpison/GAparsimony/Readme.md

 ### Example 2: Regression

-This example shows how to search, for the *Boston* database, a parsimony regressor ANN model with **GAparsimony** and **caret** packages.
+This example shows how to search, for the *Boston* database, a parsimonious regressor ANN model with **GAparsimony** and **caret** packages.

 First, we create a 80% of database for searching the model and the